 Step 1 — Determine Eligibility and Attend Information Briefing

-Contact your installation's Skillbridge/Career Skills Office or Transition Program to determine eligibility.
-Attend an Aviation Maintenance Information Briefing.
+Contact your installation's SkillBridge/Career Skills Office or Transition Program to determine eligibility.
+Attend an Aviation Maintenance SkillBridge Information Briefing.

-If you’re located on a military installation that does not offer the program, consider using permissive TDY to travel to an installation that offers the program.
+If you’re located on a military installation that does not offer the program, we offer a virtual option, or consider using permissive TDY to travel to an installation that offers the program.

 Step 2 — Contact Embry-Riddle